hyperledger/indy-node/docs/design/vdr.md

 ##### Option 2: Backward compatible way consisting of two steps

 1. Assemble basic DID Document according to the steps [here](https://hyperledger.github.io/indy-did-method/#diddoc-assembly-steps).
    > DID Doc will not contain any `service` set.
-Service will be added by separate ATTRIB operation.
+Service will be added by a separate ATTRIB operation.
     * Publish DID Document using `DidRegistry.createDid(didDocument, signatures)`
 2. Assemble basic DID Document containing only `id` and `service`.
 DID Document itself must be already published using NYM operation.
-   * Update exising DID Document using `DidRegistry.updateDid(didDocument, signatures)`
+    * Update existing DID Document using `DidRegistry.updateDid(didDocument, signatures)`

 ```
 /// Prepare transaction executing `DidRegistry.createDid` smart contract method
-///   Build basic DID Doucment using provided parameters
+///   Build a basic DID Document using the provided parameters
 ///   https://hyperledger.github.io/indy-did-method/#diddoc-assembly-steps
 ///
 /// #Params
-///  param: from - BREACKING CHANGE? must be ethereum account not a DID as before
+///  param: from - BREACKING CHANGE? must be Ethereum account not a DID as before
 ///  param: dest, verkey, alias, role, diddoc_content, version - same as before.
 Data to build DID Document.
 ///  param: signatures - BREAKING CHANGE? list of signatures to prove DID Document ownership
 ///         [
 ///            {
-///               kid: string - id of the key used to generate signature
+///               kid: string - id of the key used to generate a signature
 ///               signature: string - base58 encoded signature
 ///            }
 ///         ]